BlueJay0352/CTFWalkthroughs/XLMRat/ReadMe.md

 ![image](https://github.com/user-attachments/assets/43b4cef2-81a7-46b1-93e1-0bba88230c9c)

-The xlm.txt file contains a Visual Basic Script (VBS) that declares an array and stores pieces of code that gets concatenated using a for loop.
+The xlm.txt file contains a Visual Basic Script (VBS) that declares an array and stores pieces of code that get concatenated using a for loop.

 ![image](https://github.com/user-attachments/assets/bf331842-daba-41a5-abca-11a863e6ae8d)